georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]

+^ Good.
+Let's go to the concl..
+# [fit] _Conclu.._
+---

+[.background-color: #fdc552]

-^ Fine, fine, fine.
+^ Wait.

-^ But what about me, the teacher?
+^ What about me, the teacher?
 What do I get??

 # _ehh, what about me?_
 # [fit] _Your benefits_

 ---
-^ When did you play with toys for no reason the last time?
+^ Well.
+When did you play with toys for no reason the last time?

 ^ It' healthy, it relaxes your mind.

 ^ and it entertains the kid inside you.

-^ by teaching about coding
+^ By teaching about coding

-^ You can play with toys
+^ You are excused to play with toys

-^ You can program stupid jokes
+^ You are excused to program stupid jokes

-^ You can finally try out Minecraft
+^ And you can finally try out Minecraft

 # Entertain
 # [fit] the kid
 # inside you

 ---
-^ Thinking about what to make with a MakeyMakey
+^ To think about what to do with a MakeyMakey

-^ Create challenging tasks in Minecraft for kids
+^ to create challenging tasks in Minecraft for kids

-^ Use Scratch yourself to surprise your Mama, your partner
+^ and to use Scratch for yourself to surprise your Mama on Mother's day.

+^ Teaching coding makes you more creative.

 # [fit] Be more
 # [fit] creative

 ---
+greeting cards example

+---
 ^ Mentoring is hard.
 You have to explain things that are obvious to you.

 ^ Did you ever try to explain if & else to your mother?

-^ I explain it slowly and repeptive to kids.
-It's hard.
+^ I explain it slowly and repetetive to kids.
+It's so hard.

 ^ Expect nothing and start from scratch.

-^ You have to reflect on the very basics of programming
+^ You have to reflect on the very, very basics of programming

 ^ This will help you throughout your whole mentoring career!